 Ingredients

-- 5 Medium carrots peeled
+- 5 Carrots - peeled

 - 2 tablespoon Olive oil

-- 3 Garlic cloves crushed
+- 3 Garlic clove - crushed

-- 1 pinch Sea salt and black pepper
+- 1 pinch Sea salt and ground black pepper

-- 1 handful Fresh parsley, finely chopped
+- 1 handful Fresh parsley - finely chopped

 Instructions